Everything you wanted to know about music publishing, copyright and the MPA (but were too afraid to ask…)

 For permission to arrange music, the MPA can help to direct you to the copyright owner.
 You should provide as much information about the music as possible, including the title, composer, any arranger or editor, the name of any publisher that you have for the work and the date of publication or copyright line (usually inside the front cover or at the bottom of the first page of the music).

 The vast majority of MPA members will derive at least some of their revenue from printed music, whether through direct involvement in the sale or hire of scores and parts, or by the licensing of their print rights via a third party.
 You can view the Printed Music Licensing Ltd website here.

 Many printed music retailers have access to the MPA Catalogue of Printed Music and can help to track down and order a piece of printed music for you.

-If you are looking for a piece of printed music, you can contact an MPA Member here.
+If you are looking for a specific piece of printed music, you can contact an MPA Member here.

 Applying for ISMNs

 ISMNs are to printed music what ISBNs are to books.
 The Music Publishers Association is the National Agency for the dissemination of ISMNs in the UK & Eire.
 To find out more, or to apply for ISMNs, click here.

 This MPA’s Code of Fair Practice contains guidance on when you can and cannot photocopy printed music.
 We also produce Guidelines for Amateur Music Hire to help those using materials held by music publishers’ hire libraries for non-professional rehearsal or performance.
 The MPA has also developed a Copyright Licensing Scheme for Visually Impaired People.
 The scheme governs multiple copying of printed music for the benefit of visually impaired people by educational and not for profit bodies.